Ixve/Red-Team-Tools/README.md

 Most of these tools are most probably obtained from the following websites: `cyberarsenal.org`, `xss.is` and other sites I can't remember.<br><br>If a archive asks for a password, try `pwn3rzs`, `Pwn3rzs`, `xss.is`, `XSS.IS` or `exploit.in`

 ###### Cobalt Strike
-The Cobalt Strike v4.8 link is **only the client**, in order to use it, you will need to deploy the teamserver from the v4.7.2, meaning you will have to download **both**.<br>
 Cobalt Strike **requires you** to deploy the teamserver on a Linux install such as Ubuntu, or whatever distro of your choice.<br>In order to run the Cobalt Strike client on your Windows install, you will have to run the following command:<br>`java -XX:ParallelGCThreads=4 -XX:+AggressiveHeap -XX:+UseParallelGC -Xms512M -Xmx1024M -jar cobaltstrike-client.jar`.

 On Linux, you can simply run `start.sh`.